Skip to content

 After another coffee at the Sfinx Espresso Bar, I headed to the Obor Market to try some mici, as supposedly the best ones are to be found at Terasa Obor.
 There was a short queue, but luckily not as bad as I’ve seen in some vlogs!
 Simple but tasty, and that’s another one from the list!

-To continue checking off food items, I set course for In House Pastrami & More for something I never realised was originally Romanian: pastrami.
+To continue checking off food items, I set course for In House Pastrami & More for something I never realised was originally Romanian: pastrami

 After a last coffee at the rather fancy Sloane Specialty Coffee, it was time to get to the hotel and change, in preparation for tonight’s programme…

+And the evening activity was the Bucharest H3 Pre-Lube Bar Crawl!
 It started at the Hop Hooligans Taproom—which I definitely wanted to visit—but I had no clue where it would lead us after that.
 Luckily most bars did not feature on my Wednesday itinerary, so I didn’t put my liver at risk by squeezing in all the bars on my wish list for nothing.
 After QP Pub, Londohome, and PaRdon Pub, we ended up at the Ironic Taproom, where I had been the night before.
 Well, I thought I had, but apparently the space next door was also part of it, with another thirty different beers!

 Roman-ia!